elasticdeeplearning/edl/example/distill/nlp/README.md

 # ERNIE distillation

-## Dataset
-Chinese sentiment dataset
+We show how to distill knowledge from ERNIE to a mini model: BOW and other models on Chinese sentiment task.

-## Local test
+## Quick start
-## Finetune or downlod finetuned model
 ### Download dataset
 ```
 wget https://paddle-edl.bj.bcebos.com/distillation/chnsenticorp/data.tgz
 tar -xzvf data.tgz
 ```

-### Finetune
+### Get the teacher model
 ```
 nohup python -u ./fine_tune.py > finetune.log 2>&1 &
 ```

-When the finetune job completes, the directory `ernie_senti_server` and `ernie_senti_client` will be generated.
+When the job completes, the directories needed for distillation: `ernie_senti_server` and `ernie_senti_client` will be generated.

-### Download finetuned model
+### Or download the teacher model directly
-You can also download the finetuned model directly and then you need't finetuned the model yourself.
+You can also download the teacher model directly and then you needn't generate the model yourself.

 ```
 wget https://paddle-edl.bj.bcebos.com/distillation/chnsenticorp/ernie_senti.tgz